Article

 The A-Number stays with the person for life.
 It does not change when a document is renewed, replaced, or reissued.
 If someone gets a new green card, a new EAD, or a new approval notice, the A-Number on every document will be the same.

-Where to Find the Alien Registration Number on Your Documents
+Where to Find Your Alien Registration Number

-Permanent Resident Card (Green Card) — Front
+Permanent Resident Card (Green Card / Form I-551)

 Front of a Permanent Resident Card (Form I-551) with the A-Number (USCIS#) highlighted in a red box.
 The Document Number is on the back of the card.

 Permanent Resident Card (Form I-551) — USCIS specimen.
-The A-Number is on the front.
+The A-Number (USCIS#) is on the front.
 The Document Number is on the back.

 Front of an Employment Authorization Document (Form I-766 / EAD) with the A-Number (USCIS#) and Card Number both highlighted on the front of the card.